What the Claude Code Source Leak Reveals

 The fix: MAX_CONSECUTIVE_AUTOCOMPACT_FAILURES = 3.
 After 3 consecutive compaction failures, the system halts autocompact and surfaces an error instead of silently burning tokens.

-Before this circuit breaker, a session stuck in a compaction loop would retry indefinitely — each retry consuming tokens for the compaction prompt and response.
-At scale, 250K wasted API calls per day is significant infrastructure cost.
+Before the circuit breaker, a session stuck in a compaction loop retried indefinitely, with each retry consuming tokens for the compaction prompt and response.
+At scale, 250K wasted API calls per day represents significant infrastructure cost.
 The fix is a three-line change that saves millions of tokens daily.

-If you hit repeated “compaction failed” errors, this is why.
-The system is protecting you from an infinite loop, not malfunctioning.
+If you hit repeated “compaction failed” errors, the circuit breaker is protecting you from an infinite loop, not malfunctioning.

 8. Coordinator Mode: Prompts as Architecture

-Multi-agent coordination (coordinatorMode.ts) is implemented entirely as system prompt instructions, not as code-level orchestration.3 The orchestrator model receives a prompt describing how to delegate, aggregate, and synthesize.
-The subordinate agents are not special processes — they are Claude instances with different system prompts.
+Multi-agent coordination (coordinatorMode.ts) lives entirely in system prompt instructions, not in code-level orchestration.3 The orchestrator model receives a prompt describing how to delegate, aggregate, and synthesize.
+The subordinate agents are not special processes.
+They are Claude instances with different system prompts.

-This validates the “prompts as architecture” pattern that practitioners have been building independently.
-The hook system I described in Anatomy of a Claw uses the same approach: dispatchers, skills, and agents are orchestrated through prompt instructions, not through code-level control flow.
+The design validates the “prompts as architecture” pattern that practitioners have built independently.
+The hook system I described in Anatomy of a Claw uses the same approach: dispatchers, skills, and agents operate through prompt instructions, not through code-level control flow.

 One directive from the coordinator prompt stands out:

-This is a quality gate encoded in the orchestration prompt.
+The directive functions as a quality gate encoded in the orchestration prompt.
 The coordinator must synthesize, not relay.
-The same principle applies to any multi-agent system: if the orchestrator is just passing messages between specialists, it is not adding value.
+The same principle applies to any multi-agent system: if the orchestrator only passes messages between specialists, it adds no value.

 9. KAIROS: The Unreleased Autonomous Agent